-- They shall take appropriate technical measures to prevent outgoing calls from being made with falsified addressing resources, in order to counter attacks on the availability of services caused by a large number of targeted requests from a large number of sources (distributed denial-of-service attacks). - If they provide their customers with telecommunications installations, they shall configure their security features according to the recognised technical regulations.
-If they have technical control over these installations, they also have the following obligations: - They shall update the security features of the telecommunications installations as soon as required. - b.
+- Internet access providers shall be entitled to block or restrict the use of internet accesses or addressing resources that threaten to disrupt the proper operation of telecommunications installations.
+Provided it is technically feasible, they shall exempt access to emergency call services from these measures.
+They shall immediately inform their customers that have been or could be victims of unauthorised manipulation that such blocking or restriction measures have been taken.
+They may maintain these measures for as long as the threat persists. - They shall take appropriate technical measures to prevent outgoing calls from being made with falsified addressing resources, in order to counter attacks on the availability of services caused by a large number of targeted requests from a large number of sources (distributed denial-of-service attacks). - If they provide their customers with telecommunications installations, they shall configure their security features according to the recognised technical regulations.
+If they have technical control over these installations, they also have the following obligations: - a.
+They shall update the security features of the telecommunications installations as soon as required. - b.
 They shall replace the telecommunications installations if updates are no longer possible and there is a security risk as a result.